kedacore/keda-docs/content/docs/2.16/reference/scaledobject-spec.md

 ### scalingModifiers

-The `scalingModifiers` is optional and **experimental**.
 If defined, both `target` and `formula` are mandatory.
 Using this structure creates `composite-metric` for the HPA that will replace all requests for external metrics and handle them internally.
 With `scalingModifiers` each trigger used in the `formula` **must** have a name defined.

 #### scalingModifiers.target